tixianw/FastRodReconstruction/README.md

 ## Prerequisites

 - Docker installed on your system: [ros2-vicon](https://github.com/hanson-hschang/ros2-vicon)
-- Three terminal windows available
+- Two terminal windows available
 - Connect to the Vicon wifi if available
 - For developers, please see the `README.md` file under `src`